Rigorous Index Theory for One-Dimensional Interacting Topological Insulators: Index theory

 \subsection{Gapless edge excitations}

-A topologically nontrivial model defined on a geometry with a boundary often has gapless excitations located near the boundary.
+A topologically nontrivial ground state defined on a geometry with a boundary is often accompanied by gapless excitations located near the boundary.
 Using our index, we can easily prove the existence of such gapless edge modes for models on the half-infinite chain.
 There are several different versions of such statements.
 Let us present two of them.